Frequently Asked Questions about painting with coffee

 When I exhibit my coffee paintings in a show I enjoy taking a SUBTLE place on the sidelines where I can watch people look at coffee paintings for the first time.
-It continues to surprise me when I see how often people are shocked when they realize I use coffee and not paint.
-It's an AHA moment and then the curiosity and the questions start.
+It continues to surprise me when I see how often people are shocked when they realize I use real coffee and not paint.
+It's an AHAH moment and then the curiosity and the questions start.
+And you thought it was just a delicious beverage!

 No, it is not my original idea.
 People have been painting with coffee for many years. (see the list below)